arianerousseau/projet_data_mining/README.md

 This project was realised by Ariane Rousseau and Capucine Foucher.

-In the github repository you can find the source code as well as the dataset in the csv format.
+In the github repository you can find the source code as well as the dataset "wdbc" in the csv format.
-The source code is our streamlit app that we coded in python using the streamlit library.
+The source code is our streamlit app "app.py" that we coded in python using the streamlit library.

 If you don't have a virtual environement already installed on your machine, please create one using the following command so that the streamlit app can work :